rash67/jcommon/tools/README.md

 Since command-line arguments are all strings, `defineCommand()` only concerns itself with what the valid sets of strings you can pass are.
 The [CliParser] instance passed to `runCommand()` makes it easy to convert the strings into other types when it comes time to actually run the command.
-See the `com.facebook.tools.parser` section below for more details.
+See the `com.samrash.tools.parser` section below for more details.

-[com.facebook.tools]: (src/main/java/com/facebook/tools)
+[com.samrash.tools]: (src/main/java/com/facebook/tools)
 [CommandRunner]: (src/main/java/com/facebook/tools/CommandRunner.java)
 [CommandBuilder]: (src/main/java/com/facebook/tools/CommandBuilder.java)
 [CliParser]: (src/main/java/com/facebook/tools/parser/CliParser.java)

 ## Example Usage

-There are a number of examples in the [com.facebook.tools.example] package in the test directory.
+There are a number of examples in the [com.samrash.tools.example] package in the test directory.

-[com.facebook.tools.example]: (src/main/java/com/facebook/tools/example)
+[com.samrash.tools.example]: (src/main/java/com/facebook/tools/example)

-### com.facebook.tools.parser
+### com.samrash.tools.parser

 The parser package contains all the classes for defining your command-line and extracting values from it.
 There are four different types of parameter: